nolleh/jest-badge-deploy-action/README.md

 > [github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action)

 if you put ci steps in 2 line, then badge automatically uploaded to your repo.
 and put the url to your page. (ex.
 README.md)

-and whenever update your code (pushed) then coverage will be updated imediately.
+then whenever update your code (pushed) then coverage will be updated imediately.

 ## 🚀 Example